-Residential neighbourhood in Queensborough starting approximately 1km to east Closest Residences in New Westminster are 1.4 km to NNE School Hamilton Elementary is 1.4 km to South Glenwood Elementary is 2.1 km North Taylor Park Elementary is 2.5 km away to NNE Queen Elizabeth Elementary is 2.1 km to East Connaught Heights Elementary is 2.5 km to NE Child care facility Cranberry Children's Center is 1.2km to ESE Betheny Child Care Centre is 1.5 km to south Happy Learning Child Centre is 2.1 km to east Burnaby Children's Centres Society is 2.6 km away to North Seniors facility Seniors Services Society is 3.7 km away to north and 5.1 km to east Kennedy Senior Recreation Center is 6.4 km to ESE Hospital RYT Hospital medical centre is 5.9 km to SW • Royal Columbia is 6km to ENE Children's and Women's Hospital is 12 km away to WNW Surrey Memorial Hospital is 10km to WSW , , , Are there any other nearby receptors of concern?
-Burnaby Youth Custody Cer nter (~300 m to west) Richberry Cranberry Farm - - Richmond (900m SW of facility) The farm to the NW of the Facility Riverway Golf Course (1.8 k (m NE) Burnaby South Secondary S school (3.2 km N) (also a MV meteorology and AQ station) Walking trails There are numerous other park and open spaces in the nearby area.
-However, due to their spatial extent they are better represented by the coverage of the base receptor grid than a single special receptor.
-Additional receptors of inte Metro Vancouver staff. rest may be identified in consultation with the human health study and with Also note that a typical reco areas of interest. ommended receptor grid should have sufficient resolution to resolve most
+Residential neighbourhood in Queensborough starting approximately 1km to east Closest Residences in New Westminster are 1.4 km to NNE School Hamilton Elementary is 1.4 km to South Glenwood Elementary is 2.1 km North Taylor Park Elementary is 2.5 km away to NNE Queen Elizabeth Elementary is 2.1 km to East Connaught Heights Elementary is 2.5 km to NE Child care facility Cranberry Children's Center is 1.2km to ESE Betheny Child Care Centre is 1.5 km to south Happy Learning Child Centre is 2.1 km to east Burnaby Children's Centres Society is 2.6 km away to North Seniors facility Seniors Services Society is 3.7 km away to north and 5.1 km to east Kennedy Senior Recreation Center is 6.4 km to ESE Hospital RYT Hospital medical centre is 5.9 km to SW Royal Columbia is 6km to ENE Children's and Women's Hospital is 12 km away to WNW Surrey Memorial Hospital is 10km to WSW Are there any other nearb y receptors of concern?
+Burnaby Youth Custody Ce enter (~300 m to west) Richberry Cranberry Farm - Richmond (900m SW of facility) The farm to the NW of the Facility Riverway Golf Course (1.8 km NE) Burnaby South Secondary School (3.2 km N) (also a MV meteorology and AQ station) • umerous other park and open spaces in the nearby area.
+However, due to re better represented by the coverage of the base receptor grid than a single Additional receptors of int Metro Vancouver staff. erest may be identified in consultation with the human health study and with Also note that a typical red areas of interest. commended receptor grid should have sufficient resolution to resolve most